Educational Leadership (MS)

 Ph.D.
 University of Michigan

-Dr. Anne M. Morris is an Associate Professor and Madonna University’s Director of Institutional Effectiveness.
+Dr. Anne M. Morris is an Associate Professor and Madonna University’s Associate Dean of Institutional Effectiveness.
 Her doctoral degree is in Educational Leadership and her professional interests include organizational change, assessment, strategic planning, and K-12 Catholic schooling.
 Dr. Morris teaches in the Educational Leadership master’s program.
 She is a member of the Academic Excellence Committee for the Archdiocese of Detroit and serves as a board member for a local Catholic elementary school.